clarkezone/rive-windows/README.md

 2. Create WinRT skeleton component using CPPWinrt
 3. TODO think more about what makes sense

-- Simple hosting of Rive in UWP using swapchain and DX11 backend
+# Hosting of Rive content in UWP
+- Start with SwapChain and DX11 backend built directly into C++ UWP app
+- Move impl into WinRT component
+- Move to CompositionSwapchain